 In addition, proceedings to enforce or defend our patents could put our patents at risk of being invalidated, held unenforceable, or interpreted narrowly.
 Such proceedings could also provoke third parties to assert claims against us, including that some or all of the claims in one or more of our patents are invalid or otherwise unenforceable.
-If, in any proceeding, a court invalidated or found unenforceable our patents covering ETC-1002, our financial position and results of operations would be materially and adversely impacted.
-In addition, if a court found that valid, enforceable patents held by third parties covered ETC-1002, our financial position and results of operations and results of operations would also be materially and adversely impacted.
+If, in any proceeding, a court invalidated or found unenforceable our patents covering bempedoic acid, our financial position and results of operations would be materially and adversely impacted.
+In addition, if a court found that valid, enforceable patents held by third parties covered bempedoic acid, our financial position and results of operations would also be materially and adversely impacted.